rlangc/Program-Evaluation-Documentation/4. Survey Instruments & Tools/Qualitative_Coding_Tracker_Excel_Guide.md

 ## Download Template in Previous Menu

-The Excel Template is available for download, in 4.
-Survey Instruments and Tools
+The Excel Template is available for download under section 4.
+Survey Instruments and Tools.